zkutalik/ssimp_software/docu/manual.md

 Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`.

 `--gwas [no default]`, path to the GWAS dataset.
 The file's extension (e.g. `.txt`) does not matter.
 The delimiter (comma, space or tab) is detected automatically.
-Common column names are recognized automatically (for details see section `GWAS dataset`).
+Common column names are recognised automatically (for details see section `GWAS dataset`).
 The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
 Missings have to be marked as `NA` or left empty.

 `--ref [no default]` path to vcf file (same folder should contain the `tbi` file).
 ```diff